 It was Jennie’s wish that this institution not only honor Burlesque’s memory, but also its future.
 A founding member of the Exotic Dancers League, she was devoted to keeping “the girls” together.
 As such, in addition to her dream of a world class museum, Jennie’s plans for the Hall of Fame included affordable housing for retired dancers, as well as a school for aspiring stripteasers, who could train there alongside Burlesque’s remaining greats.

 Unfortunately, Jennie passed away before she was able to see her dream realized.
 However, thanks to her dear friend and fellow entertainer, Dixie Evans, it was far from lost.
 For 15 years after Jennie’s death in 1990, Dixie took up Jennie’s mantle, creating a museum in Helendale, CA, thatbecame a pilgrimage site for not only previous generations of performers but the new generation of “neo-burlesque” performers looking to the past as a model for their own futures.

 In 2006, the Burlesque Hall of Fame relocated from Helendale to Las Vegas, NV, in hopes of establishing a permanent, first-rate tourist attraction and research/exhibition space for our one-of-a-kind collection.
-After nearly a decade in the Emergency Arts building in the heart of a revitalized Vegas Downtown, we announced our move to a new home in Las Vegas’s art district, which will include:
+After nearly a decade in the Emergency Arts building in the heart of a revitalized Vegas Downtown, we finalized the move to our home in Las Vegas’s art district, which includes: